fireundubh/xedit-scripts/README.md

 [OMOD:01000800];[FLST:001EC03A]
 ```

-2. Save the text file with the `.csv` extension.
+Save the text file with the `.csv` extension.

-3. Load the plugins that contain the OMOD records listed in the text file.
+1. Load the plugins that contain the OMOD records listed in the text file.
-4. Right-click anywhere in the tree control and apply the script.
+2. Right-click anywhere in the tree control and apply the script.
-5. Select the target plugin from the dropdown menu.
+3. Select the target plugin from the dropdown menu.
 This is where your new rules will be written.
-6. Click OK.
+4. Click OK.
-7. Select the rules file you created in steps 1 and 2.
+5. Select the rules file you created.
-8. Click Open.
+6. Click Open.

 ### Generate Scrap Recipes for Selected Object Records.pas